sjl/red-tape/docs/04-cleaners.markdown

 a vector to make sure they run in the correct order.

-The last thing to notice here is that the form-level errors are returned as a *vector* in the result map.
+The last thing to notice here is that the form-level errors are returned as a *set* in the result map.
 This is because Red Tape will return *all* the errors for each entry in the set of cleaners at once.
 For example:

     :::clojure